prachigupta1011/movie-details-app/README.md

 # MovieDetailsApp

-This Angular-based application, created with Angular CLI version 17.0.2, provides a comprehensive platform to explore and manage movie details.
-It fetches data from a movies API and allows users to view movie genres, details, and manage their favorite movies.
+This application, built using Angular CLI version 17.0.2, serves as a comprehensive platform for exploring and managing movie details.
+It retrieves data from a movie API, allowing users to view genres, specific details of movies, and manage their favorite films.

 ## Features
-- Home page to display movies by title
+- Home page showcasing movies by title.
-- Display movie as cards
+- Movie display as cards for easy browsing.
-- Dynamic movie list based on genres
+- Dynamically generated movie list based on genres.
-- Detailed view for each movie
+- Detailed view available for each movie.
-- Ability to mark movies as favorites
+- Functionality to mark or unmark movies as favorites.
-- Ability to remove movies as favourites

-## Development server
+## Getting Started
-Run `ng serve` to start the dev server and navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+To set up this project locally, ensure you have Node.js (v18.13.0) and Angular CLI (v17.0.0) installed.

+### Installation
+1. Clone the repo: `git clone https://github.com/prachigupta1011/movie-details-app.git`
+2. Enter the project directory: `cd movie-details-app`
+3. Install dependencies: `npm install`
+4. Start the server: `npm start`

+### Tests
+Run tests using: `npm test`

-## Code Scaffolding
+## Technologies Used
-Use `ng generate component component-name` to create new components.
-Directives, pipes, services, classes, guards, interfaces, and modules can also be generated.
+- Angular: Main web framework.
+- TypeScript: Programming language.
+- Fake Store API: Used for mock testing.

-## Build
+## Building the Project
-Use `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Execute `ng build`.
+Build artifacts are stored in `dist/`.

 ## Running Unit Tests
-Execute `ng test` to run unit tests via [Karma](https://karma-runner.github.io).
+Use `ng test` to perform unit tests via Karma.

-## Further Help
+## Authors
+- Prachi Gupta

-For more assistance with Angular CLI, use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+For additional help with Angular CLI, refer to the [Angular CLI Documentation](https://angular.io/cli).